 Train your employees

 At the time of recruitment, it is crucial for you to invest in training programs for your employees that can help them in matching their skills set with their job responsibilities.
-Training is important even for the most skilful employees as they might seek expertise in some other domain.
+Training is important even for the most skillful employees as they might seek expertise in some other domain.
 As suggested by a popular research by Cole, a fully efficient training program boosts employee morale and results in lower employee turnover.

 The ideal way to increase team productivity would be to hire employees that match closely with their skills set and then train them for miscellaneous items that can help in shaping a well-rounded team member.
 In the words of James Cash Penny,